Why do we do Consultations?

 Outcome – Approval to change the current Gluten Free Prescribing Policy to place further restrictions on the prescribing of certain gluten free products.

 Following public consultation, Wirral CCG has now developed a new prescribing policy in relation to the prescribing of gluten-free products.
-This policy provides further restrictions on the prescribing of gluten-free products.
-The quantities of gluten free foods recommended by Wirral CCG have been adapted from those outlined by Coeliac UK to reflect limitations placed on prescribing.
+This policy states further restrictions on the prescribing of gluten-free products.
+The quantities of gluten free foods recommended by NHS Wirral CCG have been adapted from those outlined by Coeliac UK to reflect limitations placed on prescribing.

 Homeopathy and Iscador Service Review